 Keep in mind that the vaccine is only one part of preventing the spread of COVID-19.
 Please continue to wear a face mask and practice social distancing—even if you have been vaccinated—to help Take Care DePaul.

-Latest COVID-19 Vaccine Update from Newsline (Feb.
-11, 2021)DePaul's Vaccine FAQsFacts about COVID-19 vaccines (City of Chicago)Eligibility for veterans at the Jesse Brown VA Medical Center
+Latest DePaul COVID-19 Vaccine Update from Newsline (April 9, 2021)DePaul's Vaccine FAQsFacts about COVID-19 vaccines (City of Chicago)Eligibility for veterans at the Jesse Brown VA Medical Center

 Check your state's public health agency's website.